Garhi Padhavali - the Fortress Temple

 Hundreds of other Hindu Gods and Goddesses.
 Roof of the temple, pillars and walls are covered with the eye-catching statuette of GODS and GODDESS.
 In a nutshell enjoy the panorama of Hindu religion here: Zoom in on the below pictures to see more intricate details of the carvings:

-According to studies, the beautiful temple is the superior of the renowned temple of Khajuraho where statues are built inside whereas in Padawali the statues were built outside the temple.
+According to studies, the beautiful temple is the superior of the renowned temples of Khajuraho where statues are built inside whereas in Padawali the statues were built outside the temple.
 All the carvings on wall, pillars are inside the temple.
 Like Khajuraho, this temple too, has withstood the test of time.
 What is even more interesting is that there are some erotic images in the temple, which is a very unanticipated/ exceptional attribute for such a temple.

 Though the temple is small, but the charm is much bigger than the appearance.